Pascal-So/peg-solitaire/report/section_intermediate.typ

 universe was mirrored (parity transformation) and time was reversed @sozzi_parity_2007.
 Note that all three transformations must be applied together, the symmetry does not hold for a subset of them.

-By gratuitous abuse of terminology, we now apply this same concept of discrete symmetries to Peg Solitaire.
+By gratuitous abuse of terminology, we now apply this same concept of discrete symmetries to peg solitaire.

 === Parity Transformation
-If we record a game and mirror one coordinate, the resulting recording still behaves exactly like a normal game of Peg Solitaire.
+If we record a game and mirror one coordinate, the resulting recording still behaves exactly like a normal game of peg solitaire.
 This is exactly the property that we used in the #link(<sec:mirroring>)[section on the mirroring optimization].
 #footnote([Rotation is another discrete symmetry in peg solitaire, whereas in the real universe it is continuous.])
-We therefore say that P symmetry holds in Peg Solitaire.
+We therefore say that P symmetry holds in peg solitaire.

 === Time Reversal
-To play a game of Peg Solitaire backwards in time is clearly not the same as playing it forwards, thus T symmetry does not hold by itself.
+To play a game of peg solitaire backwards in time is clearly not the same as playing it forwards, thus T symmetry does not hold by itself.

 === Charge Conjugation